LendersFinance/Protocol/README.md

 - Aave/Compound integration.
 - Fix the liquidation function to point to the reserve deposited rather than the original liquidity ( currently a bug )
-- Fix the interest rate model mathmetical model.
-Disparancy are arriving.
-Current implementation relies on Way based calculations, inspired by Aave.
 - Building a JS SDK + Solidity Interface for developers to build there apps upon this, for expand the ecosystem vision of the project.
 - Testing and deploying chainlink integration in `InterestRateStatergy` contract, to calculate equivalent Eth value for any erc20 token.
 Current MVP does not uses the oracle price fees, hence the numbers would work if the underlying asset is WETH.
-- Fix truffle migration, working with the ui.
-Current deployment includes manually deployment of contracts.
-- Fix the new interest related payment issues.
 - More Research and Development ( points based priority for borrowers and financial advantages for eg. ).